KarolKotomski/Bookmark-Manager/README.md

 ## Features

 - Responsive design
-- Pop-up modal showing 30 seconds after page entry and when the mouse touches the top screen edge
 - A countdown counter at the bottom of the page, ticking down to zero in 20 seconds after page entry.

 ## License